ljezny/Particle-HAP/README.md

 ```

 Also be aware that there's constant `ACCESSORY_KEY` (in `HKConsts.h`).
 Should be unique per device.
 I've used constant just to save memory.
 But it can be a security leak.
+If you need to really generate accessory key, look for 'generateAccessoryKey' method and store that key somehow in EEPROM.

 ## Integration